Flow-Scanner/lightning-flow-scanner-cli/README.md

 It is recommend to configure and define:

-- The rules to be executed.
 - The severity of violating any specific rule.
-- Rule properties such as REGEX expressions.
+- Expressions used for rules, such as REGEX patterns and comparison operators.
 - Any known exceptions that should be ignored during scanning.

 ```json